rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 For context: In previous integration, if a customer left the Snap payment page without proceeding with any payment method, order will be updated as canceled on Shopify after two hours, and will be restocked.

-For this new integration, unfortunately "auto restock items upon abandoned payment" may not be available in this integration version.
-Due to Shopify (or Shopify's new payment platform) default behavior does not seem to re-stock unpaid/payment-canceled order.
-Which is outside of Midtrans control.
+On this Shopify's new platform (at the time of this writing), unfortunately "auto restock items upon abandoned payment" may not be available.
+Due to **Shopify (or Shopify's new payment platform) default behavior does not seem to re-stock unpaid/payment-canceled order**.
+This is was a design-decision from Shopify, which is **outside of Midtrans control**.

-As alternative, you can cancel the order manually from Shopify admin, to release the stock that previously was allocated for customers
+As alternative, **you can cancel the order manually from Shopify admin**, to release the stock that previously was allocated for customers.

+Further details:

+When we reached out to Shopify, they answered:
+- "This is an expected behaviour.
+Once the order is created, even if the payment is pending (as an example), we will hold the inventory for the merchant.
+Even if they reject the pending payment, the order still exists and the merchant can decide to get paid with another payment method.
+So as long as the merchant does not explicitly decide to release the inventory or cancel the order, the inventory is held." -- Shopify Team.

+Which in short: Shopify allows customer to retry payment to the unpaid order, so the item stock will not be auto re-stocked unless Merchant explicitly do so.

+There was another option, but seems to be **no longer working due to same reason** above:
+- There is also 3rd party apps/extensions that may able to automate such task.
+For example, [Mechanic App](https://apps.shopify.com/mechanic) seems to be able to do that using [this automation task](https://tasks.mechanic.dev/cancel-and-close-unpaid-orders-after-two-days).
+Note: Informational only, Midtrans is not promoting the use of & not responsible for any external-party products.

 ##### Is it possible to have each payment method displayed as a separate payment button on my store’s checkout page?
 As Midtrans have to follow Shopify's new payment platform guidelines, unfortunately this is no longer possible (unlike previous integration).